The-Parth/star-rail-stickers/README.md

 This repository contains stickers from the hit mobile game Honkai Star Rail.
 The stickers are in Portable Network Graphics (PNG) format and are ready to be used wherever you want.

-All stickers are mad by HoyoVerse.
+All stickers are made by HoyoVerse.
 No copyright infringement intended.

 ## How to download